-Are you thinking about buying a home in the Washington DC and North Carolina area?
+Are you thinking about buying a home in the Charlotte area?
 If you are looking for financing, the process can seem overwhelming, especially if you are a first-time buyer.

 How do you know if you have found a good broker?
 Or the right loan?
 We have put together some tips below to help you find a lender that will meet your needs!

 Determine if you are solo or need a broker

 First, you’ll want to determine if you will be flying solo or using a mortgage broker.
 A broker makes their money from the lender when they refer you, which, like anything, has its pros and cons.
 They will likely be knowledgeable and be able to cut through the red-tape, helping you find the loan you are looking for.
 They should be doing the majority of the legwork, making the process easier on you.
 However, some brokers might try to persuade you into working with a lender that gives them the highest cut.
 It’s important you work with someone you can trust.
 Talk to people you know who have recently gone through the process themselves.
 Find out if they used a broker and how their experience was.
 If it is your first time buying real estate, using a broker will help you to learn the process.

 If you do choose to work with a broker, make sure they are experienced in the type of loan you are hoping to get.
 Some brokers specialize in FHA loans, while others might know everything about USDA loans.
 A good mortgage broker will help you get the loan you need.